 Theorems

-T1: Every proposition has an logically equivalent NNF
+T1: In propositional logic, every proposition has an logically equivalent NNF

 Examples